luogongning/Multi-views-fusion/README.md

 1. The ROI detection and data proprocessing.
 2. CNN model and training code based on keras.
 3. submission and statistic

+If you have any questions, please do not hesitate to contact with Gongning Luo, email:luogongning@hit.edu.cn